 Nominal case: sea level, 50% humidity, 59 degrees F, and 2800 fps muzzle velocity.

 Worse case: sea level, 0% humidity, 0 degrees F, and 2600 fps muzzle velocity.

 Of course there are extremes that would exceed the best and worse case, but the point is to demonstrate how much these environmental conditions affect stability.

 Rimfire information is scarce, which is surprising for how popular it is.
 Applied Ballistics has begun an in-depth research project in to Rimfire Ammunition.
 In the 2nd Edition we added 90 Rimfire Bullets.
-Along with the Data Sheets found in the Ballistic Performance of Rifle Bullets 2nd Edition, you will also find an in-depth study of Rimfire Ammunition in Modern Advancements in Long Range Shooting Vol 2.
+Along with the Data Sheets found in the Ballistic Performance of Rifle Bullets 2nd Edition NOTE: Rimfire Bullets are not found in the Ballistic Performance of Rifle Bullets 3rd Edition, only in the second, you will also find an in-depth study of Rimfire Ammunition in Modern Advancements in Long Range Shooting Vol 2.
 Just some of the topics include: Average MV, Standard Deviation of MV, Ballistic Coeffecient referenced to the G1 Standard, Standard Deviation of the G1 BC, Average Performance Through All Barrels, Rimfire Ammo Sorted by Consistency, Consistency of Muzzle Velocities in Relation to the Speed of Sound, Effects of Barrel Length and Twist on Rimfire Ammo Performance, How does the Barrel Length affect Muzzle Velocity, How does the Barrel Length Effect SD of Muzzle Velocity, How does the Twist Rate affect the Average BC, Does the Twist Rate effect the Consistency of BC, and more!